slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page emissionTypeID | int | Emission Type ID is one of the type of emissions and is the one of the filter option provided for Emission Type
+PageSize | int | The number of results per page emissionTypeIDs | int | Emission Type ID is one of the type of emissions and is the one of the filter option provided for Emission Type

 ### 5. Equipment Table